-During the past five years, all of the Directors and officers of Toromont have been engaged in their principal occupations or in executive capacities with the corporations or entities in which they currently hold positions, except Ms. Cranston who was previously the Senior Vice President and Treasurer of the BMO Financial Group, Ms. Cochrane who was Director of Finance, Toromont Industries Ltd., and Ms. Korbak who was the General Counsel at Toyota Canada Inc. and before that was the General Counsel, Chief Risk Officer and Corporate Secretary at Morneau Sheppell Inc.
+During the past five years, all of the directors and officers of Toromont have been engaged in their principal occupations or in executive capacities with the corporations or entities in which they currently hold positions, except that Mr. Blake retired as CEO of WesternOne Inc. in November 2018, Ms. Cranston retired from her position as Senior Vice President and Treasurer of the BMO Financial Group in 2018, Ms. Hodgson was a Global Consulting Leader with IBM Business Consulting, Ms. Korbak was the General Counsel at Toyota Canada Inc. and before that was the General Counsel, Chief Risk Officer and Corporate Secretary at Morneau Sheppell Inc., and Mr. Roy retired as CEO of Uni-Select Inc. in 2015.

-As of December 31, 2017, the Directors and Officers of Toromont (as a group) beneficially own, directly or indirectly, or exercise control or direction over 0.7% of the outstanding common shares of the Corporation.
+As of December 31, 2019, the directors and officers of Toromont (as a group) beneficially own, directly or indirectly, or exercise control or direction over 3.4% of the outstanding common shares of the Company.